Kangasniemi: History

 The municipality was founded in 1867.

 Nature

 There are more than 1550 km of shoreline.
 The largest lakes are Puulavesi and Kyyvesi.
-Some other lakes are Mallos and Synsiä.
+Other lakes include Mallos and Synsiä.
 In 1997, Kangasniemi was voted the most beautiful municipality in Finland by television show.

 Economy

 Kangasniemi has large forest resources, approximately 12000000 m3, and the yearly growth is approximately 500000 m3.
 There is also Puula golf field.